Gnome78/Amiga-PCB-explorer-Custom/ReadMe.txt

 You will have to modify the ConnectOnceToMyDB.php file in order to indicate the name of the server, the name of the user and the password previously created to access these data.

 It took me a lot of time and energy to collect and rewrite from scratch this tool.
-I still work on it and correct and improve the code from time to time.
+I still work on it and correct/improve the code from time to time.

 Now, it's up to you to bring your touch to the project.